GDV373/BookAService/README.md

   - Scroll down to the config vars section and select "Reveal Config Vars"
   - DATABASE_URL will be set after adding Heroku Postgres - this will be copied to the project
   - Add a new config var for SECRET_KEY - create your own or use a django secret key generator
-  - Add a new config var for CLOUDINARY_URL - copy the "API Environment variable" from your cloudinary dashboard, remove "CLOUDINARY_URL="
   - Add a new config var for DISABLE_COLLECTSTATIC, with the value 1 - this will be removed before deployment
 - In your project, for your environment variables:
   - Create a new env.py file in the top level directory